proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

    ceph device info <device-id>

-Device life expectancy is set either by a prediction model that the mgr runs or by an external tool that is activated by running the following command:
+Device life expectancy is set either by a prediction model that the Ceph Manager runs or by an external tool that runs a command the following form:

 .. prompt:: bash $